-You may have noticed, there’s an election coming up...and it’s overall calming effects are exactly what we all needed on top of our pandemic.
-All irony aside, it feels like our feeds, our conversations and even our quiet moments have been consumed by the upcoming vote—and, no matter your beliefs, the strain of uncertainty and the general nature of the discourse provide a consistent dose of stress.
+Even though polls have closed, this election, and the anxiety it produces, continues.
+And, it feels like our feeds, our conversations and even our quiet moments are consumed by this vote.
+No matter your beliefs, the strain of this uncertainty provides a consistent dose of stress.
 In fact, there’s even a therapist-coined term for an extreme version of the experience—election stress disorder.

 As with the pandemic, it’s essentially impossible to insulate our kids from the impact of this election.
 This means we don’t have to, and probably shouldn’t, shy away from discussing it with them.
 In fact, we know that talking with kids about elections can increase their engagement in the political process later on.
 Deborah Rivas-Drake, a Professor of Psychology & Education at the University of Michigan who studies civic engagement explains this phenomenon quite well: “You’re planting seeds that will bear fruit later in terms of their understanding of themselves as civic and political actors who have agency.”

-So, with 19 days to go, how can we frame the election for kids in a way that helps them engage but also keeps them feeling safe and calm in the midst of it?
+So, how can we frame the election for kids in a way that helps them engage but also keeps them feeling safe and calm in the midst of it?
 No matter your political beliefs, here are five ways to approach the election that are supportive of young kids, and that will likely feel supportive of you, too.

-Election coverage and commentary are reaching fever pitch.
+Election coverage and commentary will stay at fever pitch now that the race is so close.
 Turn on your phone, check your feed, drive or walk around your neighborhood, and signs of the election are literally everywhere.
 Social media algorithms are working in overdrive to keep serving us the election drama that keeps us engaged.
 So, it’s important to remember that kids watch us as we process these messages, and they see our reactions.

 Often we get drawn in (mom’s distracted...queue the misbehavior!) or we tense up, look puzzled or worried.
 Kids sense this—we are their source of comfort, and they are wired to notice and respond to changes in our affect.
 To help kids, and to help yourself, try picking a few, distinct times each day to “plug in” and take in election updates.
 If you can, find a quiet time and space to do it, out of the watchful eye of young children.
 This will give you the chance to have your immediate response and process the information without raising any alarm bells for your kiddos.